-SM 2930 Practicum in Sport/Recreation

-1-3 s.h
+SM 2930 Sport Management Internship I 1-3 s.h

 Hands-on work experience in the sport or leisure industry.
 Application of practical knowledge of introductory sport management principles in an approved, supervised sport- or recreation-specific assignment.
 Prerequisite: SM 1100 and 24 semester hours in major completed.